TylorS/typed/apps/website/content/guides/dom-parts-and-attributes.md

 order: 6
 ---

-Suppose the query state is correct in a log but the search field appears stale.
-There are several possible breaks: the input event read the wrong field, state was not published, the render was stopped, a queue hasn't applied the change, or another writer overwrote the native field.
-Debugging is easier when each step has a concrete target.
+Each scalar interpolation owns a concrete DOM target: an element property, an attribute, or a text location.
+The renderer captures that target during setup and writes to it when its input publishes.

-This guide follows the editing loop from [template authoring](/explore/authoring-typed-templates).
+A later update does not search the document or rerun the component generator.

-The syntax's set/clear rules live in [scalar bindings](/explore/template-element-bindings); this page uses them to locate a real update failure.
+The syntax's set/clear rules live in [scalar bindings](/explore/template-element-bindings).
+Here, one editing loop shows how retained targets work and how to diagnose a stale field.

 ## Start from one complete feedback loop